 A cyst (fluid-filled sac) can form from the tissue surrounding an impacted wisdom tooth.
 This can lead to bone destruction, movement or decay of nearby teeth.
 The removal of the tooth and cyst is required to avoid further bone loss and reduce the risk of tumours developing inside these cysts.

 DO I NEED TO GET MY WISDOM TEETH OUT?

 Depending on the size of your jaw and how your wisdom teeth develop, you may not experience any issues with your wisdom teeth.
 The best way to determine if you do require wisdom teeth removal is to have an assessment by a dentist at Purity Dental.

 It is important that you discuss the wisdom tooth removal procedure, risks, possible complications and outcomes with the dentist.
 Depending on the size, shape and position of your wisdom tooth, removal can range from being a simple extraction to a more complex process.
 In the case of a simple extraction, you can generally expect little swelling, bruising and bleeding.

-For most patients, we are local and convenient which makes it easy to get home, and attending review appointments.
+For most patients, we are local and convenient which makes it easy to get home and to attend review appointments.

-At Purity Dental we offer wisdom teeth extraction under local anesthetic with minimal pain.
-Our treatments are provided in a comfortable and relaxed environment, call our friendly team today!
+At Purity Dental, we offer wisdom teeth extraction under local anaesthetic with minimal pain.
+Our treatments are provided in a comfortable and relaxed environment.
+Call our friendly team today!